What is a Product Market Matrix?

 Question Marks: High Growth, Low Share

 In this competitive position, businesses find themselves circled by opposing opinions.
 As the product has high growth but has low shares that’s why requires a lot of investment.
 Some businesses find it riskier to invest in this quadrant as success isn’t guaranteed here.
-If failed, the product is likely to end in the dog quadrant.
+If it fails, the product is likely to end in the dog quadrant.
 Otherwise, a cash cow’s investment is spent here, these are likely to become market leaders in the upcoming months or years.

 Due to its confusing nature, researchers usually call it a problem child.